Keke Wyatt: 2009–2011: Theatre debut, Who Knew? and Unbelievable

-2012–2014: Appearance on reality TV series R&B Divas and Ke'Ke
+2012–2014: Appearance on reality TV series R&B Divas and the album Ke'Ke

 In 2012, Wyatt was cast in TV One's R&B Divas which features the lives of five 1990s chart-topping R&B singers including Wyatt, Faith Evans, Nicci Gilbert, Monifah and Syleena Johnson.
 The show documents the singers living in Atlanta, Georgia, as they work towards rebuilding their careers.
 The first episode aired on August 20, 2012.

 Throughout the show, R&B Divas singers collaborated on a charity album commemorating the life of Whitney Houston, featuring the single "Love Yourself" which is also featured in the TV show's introduction.
 Proceeds of the album went towards benefiting organizations committed to improving the lives of women.
 She performed at the 2012 Essence Music Festival in New Orleans along with the other cast-members of R&B Divas, and according to Erika Ramirez of Billboard in a ranking of the top ten performances at the festival, "Keke Wyatt's cover of Houston's 'I Wanna Dance With Somebody' left the audience in awe even after the performance."
 After the initial season of R&B Divas, Wyatt appeared in the two following seasons as well, when the show was renamed to R&B Divas: Atlanta.

 In 2013, she collaborated with Avant on their hit "You & I", which peaked at No. 1 on Billboards Urban A/C chart, and remained there close to two months.
 "You & I" also reached No. 33 on the Hot R&B/Hip-Hop Songs chart.

 In May 2014, Wyatt released her first EP titled Ke'Ke', through The NorthStar Group and her own imprint Aratek Entertainment.
 The imprint is her birth name backwards, and is also meant as a stand-in for the word erotic.

 The EP featured songwriters and producers such as Neyo, Chuck Harmony, Claude Kelly, and Cristyle, while other guest artists include Pusha T on the track "Rain", and Nitty Scott in "Remember".
 Overall, the EP contains five newly written and produced songs, and the single "Fall in Love" reached No. 20 on the Bubbling Under Hot 100 and No. 17 on the Hot R&B/Hip-Hop Songs chart.
 On the Billboard 200, the EP reached number 191, R&B Albums chart, the EP peaked at No. 12 in late June 2014, and it also reached No. 35 on the Independent Albums chart.

 In August 2014, Wyatt made a cameo in fellow R&B Divas co-star Faith Evans' music video "I Deserve It", featuring Missy Elliott and Sharaya J. Later that year, Wyatt was featured as a vocalist on the track "Make Love" by Faith Evans.